facelessuser/coloraide/docs/src/markdown/interpolation.md

 if one color's channel has a `NaN`, the other color's channel will be used as the result.
 If both colors have a `NaN` for the same channel, then `NaN` will be returned.

-!!! tip "NaN Handling in Bezier Interpolation"
+!!! tip "NaN Handling in B-Spline Interpolation"
-    This logic is similar for things like Bezier interpolation, but will be extended as Bezier interpolation can evaluate multiple colors at a time.
+    This logic is similar for things like B-spline interpolation, but will be extended as B-spline interpolation can evaluate multiple colors at a time.
 For instance if interpolating a single channel across three colors, `NaN` must be resolved simultaneously across all three colors.